 Relations with the state and current regulation.
-As at 30 September 2007 the Russian Federation owned 52.7% of Open Joint Stock Company Energy and Electrification Unified System of Russia ("RAO UES"), which in its turn owned 91.7% of voting ordinary shares of JSC OGK-1.
-The Government of Russian Federation is the ultimate controlling party of the Company.
+As at 31 December 2007 the Russian Federation owned 52.7% of Open Joint Stock Company Energy and Electrification Unified System of Russia ("RAO UES"), which in turn owned 91.7% of voting ordinary shares of JSC OGK-1.
+The Government of the Russian Federation is the ultimate controlling party of the Company.
+RAO UES Group consists of RAO UES and its related subsidiaries, associates and jointly controlled entities.